Bachelor of Science in Nursing

 - Articulate the role of the nurse in relation to healthcare policy.

-BSN Sample Program Plan, Pre-licensure Day, Full-time (assumes all pre-requisite coursework is complete).
+BSN Sample Tentative Program Plan, Pre-Licensure Schedule, Full-Time (assumes all pre-requisite coursework is complete)

 Total Credits: 14